Group Discussion

 Complement Clause Transformations

-Complement ClauseThe Complement clauses ( abbreviated as COMP-clauses) are commonly defined as subordinate clauses functioning as an argument of a predicate.
-The Complement Clause functions as an NP...
+Complement ClauseThe Complement Clauses (COMP-clause) are commonly defined as subordinate clauses functioning as an argument of a predicate.
+The Complement Clause functions as an NP in a sentence – ...

 Types of Reports